-Take 2 tsp of dried hibiscus flowers, which equals to 10 ml of the same (to be more accurate) and add it to the boiling water.
+Take 2 tsp of dried hibiscus flowers, which equals 10 ml of the same (to be more accurate), and add it to the boiling water.

 You are free to add more or less of the hibiscus flowers, depending on how strong you want your tea to be.
 It’s important to note here that hibiscus tea doesn’t have caffeine, so adding a lot of it won’t harm your health.